Satisfactory Academic Progress (SAP)

 The University reserves the right to place students on Academic Warning, Academic Probation, Probation Continued, and Academic Suspension, and reserves the right to remove students from Academic Probation, Probation Continued, and Academic Suspension based on their academic performance and degree level, notwithstanding the Academic Standards.
 Additionally, if at any evaluation point it can be determined by the University that it is mathematically impossible for a student to meet a minimum cumulative GPA of 2.50 before graduating, students may be dismissed from the University.

 Students maintaining a minimum CGPA of 2.50 are in good standing.

 Students who had been in good standing in the previous term and whose minimum cumulative GPA drops to below 2.50 at the end of the current term are placed on Academic Warning.
 Students on Academic Warning who meet or exceed a 2.50 cumulative GPA during the subsequent term return to good standing.
 Students on Academic Warning are encouraged to be in contact with their personal Program Advisor.

 Students who had been on Academic Warning in the previous term and whose minimum cumulative GPA continues to be below 2.50 at the end of the current term, are dismissed from the University.

-Academic Dismissal is a permanent separation from the University, and means a student may not enroll in any succeeding term unless given permission by the Student Affairs Committee pursuant to the appeals process.
+Academic Dismissal is a permanent separation from the University, and means a student may not enroll in any succeeding term unless given permission by the academic department pursuant to the appeals process.

 Academic Dismissal Appeals